filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass a `--with-pam` and a `--with-pammodulesdir=/lib/security` options to a WAF configure script.
 Build and install a `pam_winbind` module to integrate Samba with a PAM (Pluggable Authentication Modules) infrastructure.
 This module can authenticate users against the local domain by talking to the Winbind daemon.

 This flag should only be enabled if there is a need to integrate with the PAM subsystem.

+### python
+Build and install a wide variety of Python-based Samba tools, libraries and modules, e.g. `smbtorture` - a testsuite for finding differences in implementations of the SMB protocol and testing SMB servers, `pytalloc-util` - utility functions library for using talloc objects with Python, `pytevent` - Python bindings for tevent and many others.
+A lot of these tools are required for AD DC (Active Directory Domain controller).
+When disabled, apply a set of patches that provide an ability to disable Python bindings and pass the `--disable-python` option to the WAF configure script to do so.

+This flag can be safely disabled if Python tools aren't necessary and must be enabled if AD DC is necessary.

 ### quota
 Pass a `--with-quotas` option to a WAF configure script.
 Enable support for filesystem disk quotas and provide an ability to limit disk space usage for file shares.